wy-st/Gravityformer/README.md

 # Pre:
 Step1: Clone the code of ASTGCN.

-Step2: Put Gravityformer.py into model and MN_astgcn.conf into configurations.
+Step2: Put Gravityformer.py into model and SF_astgcn.conf into configurations.

 # Train and Test: